oVirt/ovirt-site/source/documentation/reports.html.md

 *   Service Level – Report that are used to examine system health and service quality to users.
 *   Trends – Graphs that indicate resource usage for planning of resources.

+== oVirt Engine Report & DWH included in oVirt >= 3.4 == The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.

+       # yum install ovirt-engine-reports
+       # engine-setup

+From 3.4.0 both ovirt-engine-dwh and ovirt-engine-reports are configurable just running engine-setup.
+They're now available also on CentOS.

-== oVirt Engine Report & DWH included in oVirt >= 3.2 == The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.
+== oVirt Engine Report & DWH included in oVirt >= 3.2 < 3.4 == The below steps includes historical statistics database and a set of predefined reports for use and SSO to be able to run these reports vi the webadmin.

        # yum install ovirt-engine-reports
        # ovirt-engine-dwh-setup